DanB-Web/NetNinjaNextIntro/README.md

 As well as the page components, we can also 'drop in' smaller custom components as required (navbars, cards etc).
 These can then be reused inside multiple pages.

-We would normally use a dedicated folder inside the project root (note - not inside the `pages` directory).
+We would normally use a dedicated folder inside the project root to hold our components (note - not inside the `pages` directory).

 We can then import these components into our pages (or nested into other components) in the normal React/JS way.